-This qualification reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centered support to people who may require support due to ageing, disability or some other reason.
-Work involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.
-Workers have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centered support.
+This qualification reflects the role of workers in the community and/or residential setting who provide individual support planning and delivery for people who require care.
+This may be due to an advanced age, disability or many other reasons.
+The work involves using discretion and judgement in relation to individual support as well as taking responsibility for outcomes.
+Individual Support Workers possess a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide professional person-centred support.

-This qualification increases your value as an employee as you learn skills which can be applied across disciplines.
-You will be required to undertake a minimum of 120 hours work placement which we will source for you and which is the practical component to enable you to apply your classroom learned skills.
+This qualification will increase your value as an employee as you learn skills which can be applied across disciplines.
+You will be required to undertake a minimum of 120 hours work placement which we will source for you.
+Work placement covers off on the practical component of the course enabling you to apply your classroom learned skills.
 Our programs are delivered face to face by educators with many years’ experience in the sector.

 - Completion of full qualification preparing you for the sector and building foundational knowledge.

 - Work placement will enable you to transfer your theoretical learning into a workplace.

 This entry-level qualification affords you many great opportunities including access to further qualifications, pathways into other areas of employment within the sector or as the beginning of your journey into University to study nursing.
 We can help you explore all these options and develop a career pathway plan to help you on your way.

 To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.

 No licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.

 - Funded places are available which may entitle you to a fee-free scholarship or subsidy, please contact the College to determine your eligibility.